andrewyue/WMATAWatcher/README.md

 # WMATA Watcher
 A study of tweets and their correlation to delays in public transportation.

-In recent months, service issues on Washington DC's MetroRail have been on the uptick:
+In recent years, service issues on Washington DC's MetroRail have been on the uptick:

 <img src="https://github.com/andrewyue/WMATAWatcher/blob/master/Fig1.jpg">